 So, how and why do our waist and hip muscles become tight enough to cause uneven leg length?
 And why does it happen to some people and not others?

 Our nervous system learns certain ways of using our muscles based on how we choose to stand and move each and every day.
-Over time, our nervous system learns the postures and movements that we tend to repeat, and it gradually makes these postures and movements automatic so that we don’t have to consciously think about them.
+Our nervous system notices the postures and movements that we tend to repeat, and it gradually makes these postures and movements automatic so that we don’t have to consciously think about them.

 So, what should you do if you have uneven leg length?

-If you have uneven leg length, you can use Clinical Somatics exercises to retrain your nervous system to release the muscles in your waist and hips.
+If you have uneven leg length, you can use Clinical Somatics exercises to retrain your nervous system to release the tight muscles that are hiking your hip up.
 Clinical Somatic Education uses a movement technique called pandiculation to release chronic, learned muscular tension and bring muscles back into voluntary control.
 You can learn Clinical Somatics exercises in lessons or group classes with a certified educator or on your own at home.

-If you’ve been diagnosed with scoliosis, you can register for Clinical Somatics for Scoliosis.
+If you’ve been diagnosed with scoliosis, you can start instead with Clinical Somatics for Scoliosis.